mratsim/blocksmith/rewinder.md

     # The channel sent to the HotDB to answer `getReplayStateTrail` queries
     stateTrailChan: ptr Channel[StateTrail]
     # The channel sent to the HotDB for head block + state queries
-    currentHeadChan: ptr Channel[tuple[blockDAGnode: BlockDAGnode, state: BeaconState]
+    currentHeadChan: ptr Channel[tuple[blockDAGnode: BlockDAGnode, state: BeaconState]]
     # The channel sent to the MainchainMonitor for Eth1Data + Deposits queries
     eth1MonitorChan: ptr Channel[tuple[eth1data: Eth1Data, deposits: seq[Deposit]]
-    # The channel sent to the KeySigning service
+    # The channel sent to the SecretKeyService service
     # Used for both block signature and RandaoReveal
     signingChan: ptr Channel[ValidatorSig]
-    # The channel sent to the KeySigning service
+    # The channel sent to the SecretKeyService service
     # used to check
     # - if the passed validator is attached to the beacon node
     # - if we are already signed for this slot